zyme-xd/discordcaptcha/README.md

 * Snowflake: ID
 * Mention: A basic mention (looks like <@123456789>) **/
-!block <Snowflake | Mention> // Blocks a User ID.
+!block <Snowflake> // Blocks a User ID.
 If the User sends a message to the guild, he'll get kicked.
-!removeBlock <Snowflake | Mention> // Removes a User ID from the blacklist.
+!removeBlock <Snowflake> // Removes a User ID from the blacklist.
 User can write again without getting kicked.
 !clear <Amount of messages> // Clears an amount of messages, up to 100 !version // The current version and the latest version !create-role // Creates the verification role